-- Rabies vaccination record

-- Veterinary health certificate
+- · Rabies vaccination record - Veterinary health certificate

-- Import permit

-- Air waybill (AWB)

-- The importation of pets is subject to health, quarantine, agriculture or wildlife requirements and prohibitions. - Pets are subject to examination at the first port of arrival for any evidence of disease. - A valid rabies (rage) vaccination certificate must accompany dogs arriving from areas not free from rabies. - There is no requirement for a rabies certificate for domestic cats. - Pets may enter the country as accompanied baggage, in the cabin or as cargo. - The rabies vaccination and veterinary health certificate must be attached to the air waybill. - The import permit must be issued prior to import and takes approximately 2 weeks to obtain. - To apply for an import permit, the general details of the pet (name, sex, breed, age, color, etc.) are required. - Pets must enter as manifested cargo under an air waybill (not hand carried). - Check with the USA agent for any special certificates and admission requirements required, providing the common and scientific name of the animal along with the country of origin that it is being shipped to ensure all appropriate government agencies can be contacted. - Most turtles and monkeys are not allowed entry into the USA. - Psittacine birds cannot be imported (parrots, parakeets, macaws, etc.).
+• The importation of pets is subject to health, quarantine, agriculture or wildlife requirements, and prohibitions.

+- Pets are subject to examination at the first port of arrival for any evidence of disease. - A valid rabies (rage) vaccination record must accompany dogs arriving from areas not free from rabies. - There is no requirement for a rabies certificate for domestic cats. - Contact the destination agent to determine if special certificates and admission requirements apply, providing the common and scientific name of the animal along with the country of origin that it is being shipped to ensure all appropriate government agencies can be contacted. - Most turtles and monkeys are not allowed entry into the U.S.A.